PriyanshuPaul/extension-manager-angular/README.md

 ### What I learned

-Using tailwind css for dynamic theming and integrating with angular
+Using tailwind css for dynamic theming and integrating with angular.

 ```html
 <button [class.active]="selectedIndex === $index" (click)="onPillBtnClick($index)">{{btn}}/></button>